dnsimple/dnsimple-support/content/articles/dnssec-support.markdown

 # DNSSEC Support

+### Table of Contents {#toc}

+* TOC
+{:toc}

+---

+## DS Records

 We currently support adding DS records for DNSSEC-enabled zones hosted elsewhere.
 You may read more on our [blog post](https://blog.dnsimple.com/2015/11/ds-records-for-dnssec/) announcing support.

+We support adding DS records for the following TLDs:

+- com
+- net
+- info

+We will continue to add additional TLD support over time.

+## DNSSEC Extensions for DNS Zones

 We do not support the DNSSEC extensions for DNS zones in our authoritative name servers.